bitcoin-api/bitcoin-api/README.md

 ### Tokens
 **Tokens** are used to make authorized requests to the Bitcoin-API.io API.
-These authorized requests allow you to access and to control your bitcoin.
+These authorized requests allow you to access and to control your Bitcoin.
-A token is a key that gives you access to your bitcoin, bitcoin addresses, withdraws, and any other resources associated with that token.
+A token is a key that gives you access to your Bitcoin, Bitcoin addresses, withdraws, and any other resources associated with that token.
-**It is very important that you keep your token secret and secure in order to protect your bitcoins and any token-associated data.**
+**It is very important that you keep your token secret and secure in order to protect your Bitcoins and any token-associated data.**